wallytutor/Kompanion/README.md

 **IMPORTANT:** After installing `VS Code`, do **NOT** enable its [portable mode](https://code.visualstudio.com/docs/editor/portable) because the VBS file for launching it will point to a specific user-data folder.

+**NOTE:** After finishing the configuration in the following sub-sections, you can test the setup by launching VS Code with prototype launcher `code.bat`.
+If everything is properly set, the above applications will be available in the command prompt of the editor.
+This script is provided only for testing (because it will show all the startup logs).
+The production version is `kode.vbs` in the repository root directory.

+### Initial setup

 These are the required steps to get your system working for the first time:

 1. Go to VS Code [download page](https://code.visualstudio.com/download) and get the `.zip` version for `x64` system (`Arm64` is not supported here).
 Extract it to `apps/` and copy the name of VS Code directory to edit `scripts/base-vscode.bat` variable `VSCODE_DIR`.

 2. Go to Git [download page](https://git-scm.com/download/win) and select *64-bit Git for Windows Portable*, download it and move the file to `downloads`.
 Notice that this is not a compressed file *per se*, but it is desguised as an executable.
 Double-click it and accept the default `PortableGit` installation directory.
 After extraction finishes, move it to `apps/`; there is nothing left to configure, but you can inspect `scripts/base-git.bat`.

+### Adding languages

-3. Go to Julia [download page](https://julialang.org/downloads/) and select the latest stable Windows 64-bit portable version.
+1. Go to Julia [download page](https://julialang.org/downloads/) and select the latest stable Windows 64-bit portable version.
 Move the file to `downloads` and extract it, then move the resulting folder to `apps`.
 You might need to edit `scripts/base-julia.bat`.
 Notice that in this file it is not the extracted directory name that must be provided, but Julia semantic version.

-4. Go to WinPython [download page](https://github.com/winpython/winpython/releases) and find the latest version taged with a *Latest* green flag (avoir *Pre-release* versions on top).
+2. Go to WinPython [download page](https://github.com/winpython/winpython/releases) and find the latest version taged with a *Latest* green flag (avoir *Pre-release* versions on top).
 Expand the *Assets* and download the `.exe` version (also a disguised compressed file).
 Follow steps similar to Git above, but notice that WinPython will extract directly to `downloads`.
 After moving the directory to `apps`, set the directory variable in `scripts/base-python.bat`.

-5. Go to Octave [download page](https://octave.org/download) and identify the `.zip` package for `w64`.
+3. Go to Octave [download page](https://octave.org/download) and identify the `.zip` package for `w64`.
 Proceed with edition of `scripts/base-octave.bat` as you have done so far.

-You can test the setup by launching VS Code with prototype launcher `code.bat`.
-If everything is properly set, the above applications will be available in the command prompt of the editor.
-This script is provided only for testing (because it will show all the startup logs).
-The production version is `kode.vbs` in the repository root directory.
+4. Go to Ruby [download page](https://rubyinstaller.org/downloads/) and identify the `Devkit` package for `x64`.
+During installation change the path to point to `apps/` and unselect the options to associate extensions and adding to the path.
+Proceed with edition of `scripts/base-octave.bat` as you have done so far.

-## Additional packages
+### Additional packages

 - [LaTeX support](docs/latex.md)
 - [Recommended packages](docs/recommended.md)